-Canaf believes that owning a cash-generating asset, with minimal short and long term debt, provides the Corporation with long-term security and financial flexibility, as it actively looks to expand in South Africa via its shareholding in Quantum, either by increasing its market share in the reductant and coke replacement market, or by aligning itself with strong partners in related industries, in particular the mining of the raw material, anthracite.
-The Corporation also has longer-term ambitions to invest in sustainable industries within other emerging economies of Africa.
+Canaf believes that owning a cash-generating asset, with minimal short and long term debt, provides the Corporation with long-term security and financial flexibility, as it actively looks to grow its calcining business as well as expand into new sectors in South Africa via its investment entity, Canaf Investments (Pty) Ltd.

 In 2019, Canaf registered its property investment entity, Canaf Estate Holdings (Pty) Ltd., which is focused on acquiring, redeveloping and holding properties within the suburban areas of the old Johannesburg CBD.